 With a firm understanding of the above storage concepts, you will be able to handle cluster storage tasks in Kubernetes’ highly dynamic environment.

 As you gain familiarity with Kubernetes clusters, it is important to understand how they communicate within a Kubernetes network.
 This section explores the various constructs and components of Kubernetes’ flat network structure.
-Without hands-on experience, Kubernetes networks present a challenge to set up.
-As this series takes you through a number of networking fundamentals, by the end of it, you should develop an understanding of how to deal with practical issues on Kubernetes networking.
+This series takes you through a number of networking fundamentals.
+By the end, you should develop an understanding of how to deal with practical issues on Kubernetes networking.

 Some concepts to be explored in this section include: